ftonato/elementary/docs/guides/Making_Sound.md

 # Making Sound 101

 Ok, you're sold.
-You've read the website, seen the introductory video, you've already run `npm install`, got your text editor open and– wait, "I'm brand new to writing audio DSP!" you might think.
+You've read the website, seen the introductory video, you've already run `npm install`, got your text editor open, and — wait —, "I'm brand new to writing audio DSP!" you might think.
 This is the guide for you.

 The first thing to know is that you're at the beginning of what might be a long and wonderful